bpk68/gatsby-netlify-cms/src/pages/index.md

 intro:
   heading: What is a Rob?
   description: >
-    <p>Rob is an experienced UI developer and marketer who likes simple, organised thinking and making clever things happen in progressive web apps.
+    Rob is an experienced UI developer and marketer who likes simple, organised thinking and making clever things happen in progressive web apps.
     I like JavaScript (a lot!), React (amongst other frameworks), and solving problems.
 You can find me working at <a href="https://www.iamcloud.com">IAM Cloud</a>.
-Drop by and say hi on me[at]robkendal.co.uk.</p>
+Drop by and say hi on me[at]robkendal.co.uk.
-    <p>What's more, I also run a podcast all about front end development and careers in tech.
-You can <a href="https://anchor.fm/the-front-end">listen to the podcast now</a> or
-    find out more on <a href="https://thefrontendpodcast.site">The Front End Podcast website</a>.</p>
 ---